Cars, fuel and mileage

 - By claiming the business share of your vehicle (which could include lease/hire costs, fuel, insurance, and maintenance).
 If you rent a vehicle for exclusively business purposes eg if travelling for work, then that would be claimable along with the associated fuel.
 But make sure it's a rental vs a purchase as that has an entirely different tax treatment.

 You should only claim the vehicle costs in one way so you don't double claim.
+You will also generally need to keep the same method for as long as you keep the vehicle.
 In all cases, you should be in a position to justify what you are deducting.

 And whichever method you use, you need to keep evidence for up to 7 years (eg receipts or mileage depending on your method).
 You can add receipts to bank transactions in untied Pro.